fengwang/random_variate_generator/ReadMe.md

 - `vg::mt19937` is the random number engine, and
 - `1.0` is the parameter possed to the random distribution `vg::exponential`.

-With `gen`, we use it as a generator/functor to generator random variates
+we use `gen` as a generator/functor

 ```cpp
 for ( int i = 0; i < 10; ++i )